-There may be one (1) steward and one (1) alternate steward for each steward district.
-Each steward and alternate steward shall be non-probationary employees.
+There will be a maximum of four (4) stewards and an additional chief steward to represent the bargaining unit.
+Each steward shall be a non-probationary employee.
 The alternate steward shall only function as a steward when the steward is absent.

 The stewards, during their working hours, without loss of time or pay, may in their own or in the grievant's district, in accordance with the terms of this Section and the terms of the Grievance Procedure, investigate and present employee grievances to the Employer, upon having received permission from their supervisor to do so.
 The supervisor will grant permission within a reasonable period of time and provide reasonable time to the stewards to leave their work for these purposes subject to necessary emergency exceptions.
 The privilege of stewards leaving their work during working hours without loss of time or pay is subject to the understanding that the time will be devoted to the proper handling of grievances and will not be abused; and stewards will perform their regularly assigned work at all times, except when necessary to leave their work to handle grievances as provided herein.
 Any alleged abuse by either party will be a proper subject for a Special Conference.
 The President of the Union shall be given release time with pay for participation in the meeting between the Employer and the Union as specified in the Grievance Procedure.
+If a Steward has a grievance issue related to one's own employment, such Steward will not represent oneself.